 I only looked at my watch once at the half-way mark and was shocked to see it read 12:14.
 I knew I was on track for a huge personal record.
 That gave me all the motivation I needed to push even harder the second half.

 I ran a negative split in 11:08 for the second half to finish in 23:22, nabbing a huge personal record at a 7:47 pace.
 My previous 3-mile best was 26:15 at an 8:45 pace.
 Even if the run was 2.9-miles, it’s still a big win for me at an 8:03 pace.

-I came 20th of 74 women on the run, finishing third in my age group behind the overall triathlon women’s winner and one other speedster.
+I came 20th of 74 women on the run, finishing second in my age group (not counting the overall triathlon women’s winner, who isn’t eligible for age-group awards).

 It was hugely satisfying to run so well, and at the end of a triathlon too.
 The run at my last triathlon was a tough slog, so I felt redeemed.

 I finished the triathlon in 1:14:49, 23rd of 74 women overall.
-It was good enough for 5th in my age group.
-Sure, I lost three spots overall from my second place finish on the swim, but I’ll take it.
+It was good enough for 4th in my age group, 5th when you include the overall women’s winner.
+Though I was first on the swim and second on the run, my lethargic bike pulled me down in the rankings.
+But I’ll take it.
 For the first time, I made it onto a race website as an award winner.
 Hurray!

 It was really fun to have my family there to cheer me on, and I’m sure that helped my performance.
 And I had my husband, Phil, as my personal videographer.
 Be sure to check out the video we put together that captures just how pretty the race was.